ichiee/Thanks_Octocat/Bash/basic_bash.md

 if you sue single quote `'` it takes it string literal

-if us doube quote "" it still can find keyword sto work what it shold work as
+if us doube quote "" it still can find keyword to work what it shold work as

 > \